Allergy: Blood testing

 An allergy blood test is quick and simple and can be ordered by a licensed health care provider (e.g., an allergy specialist) or general practitioner.
 Unlike skin-prick testing, a blood test can be performed irrespective of age, skin condition, medication, symptom, disease activity, and pregnancy.
 Adults and children of any age can get an allergy blood test.
 For babies and very young children, a single needle stick for allergy blood testing is often gentler than several skin pricks.

 An allergy blood test is available through most laboratories.
 A sample of the patient's blood is sent to a laboratory for analysis, and the results are sent back a few days later.
 Multiple allergens can be detected with a single blood sample.
 Allergy blood tests are very safe since the person is not exposed to any allergens during the testing procedure.
+After the onset of anaphylaxis or a severe allergic reaction, guidelines recommend emergency departments obtain a time-sensitive blood test to determine blood tryptase levels and assess for mast cell activation.

 The test measures the concentration of specific IgE antibodies in the blood.
 Quantitative IgE test results increase the possibility of ranking how different substances may affect symptoms.
 A rule of thumb is that the higher the IgE antibody value, the greater the likelihood of symptoms.
 Allergens found at low levels that today do not result in symptoms cannot help predict future symptom development.
 The quantitative allergy blood result can help determine what a patient is allergic to, help predict and follow the disease development, estimate the risk of a severe reaction, and explain cross-reactivity.

 A low total IgE level is not adequate to rule out sensitization to commonly inhaled allergens.
 Statistical methods, such as ROC curves, predictive value calculations, and likelihood ratios have been used to examine the relationship of various testing methods to each other.
 These methods have shown that patients with a high total IgE have a high probability of allergic sensitization, but further investigation with allergy tests for specific IgE antibodies for a carefully chosen of allergens is often warranted.

-Laboratory methods to measure specific IgE antibodies for allergy testing include enzyme-linked immunosorbent assay (ELISA, or EIA), radioallergosorbent test (RAST) and fluorescent enzyme immunoassay (FEIA).
+Laboratory methods to measure specific IgE antibodies for allergy testing include enzyme-linked immunosorbent assay (ELISA, or EIA), radioallergosorbent test (RAST), fluorescent enzyme immunoassay (FEIA), and chemiluminescence immunoassay (CLIA).